 One of my weaknesses as a teacher was my forgetfulness in the afternoons.

 I’d made multiple resolutions to get better at this and none of them had worked.
-I was starting to realize that this was unlikely to change, no matter how strong my best intentions were.
+I was starting to realize that this was unlikely to change.
 To this day, if I’m hoping to remember something during a time when I’m tired, distracted, or both, there better be multiple reminders on my phone.
+Anything that depended on me remembering something during the last fifteen minutes of every school day was likely to slip into the good-intention abyss.

 One of my strengths as a teacher was that I’d already successfully organized my students into teams.